Only Spiritual Baptism Is Required

 Although some will agree that salvation begins with spiritual baptism, they have been taught that there is a second blessing that occurs at the time of water baptism.
 But that can't be true when the Bible clearly says that everyone who is in Christ has received every spiritual blessing in heaven.
 If we have received every spiritual blessing, it makes no sense that God is holding back the second one.
 He already gave us them all.

-Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
-For he chose us in him before the creation of the world to be holy and blameless in his sight.
+Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
 (Ephesians 1:3-4)

 Does Water Baptism Still Have a Purpose Today?

-Having been buried with him in baptism and raised with him through your faith in the power of God, who raised him from the dead.
-When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
-He forgave us all our sins, having canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross.
+having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.
+When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
 (Colossians 2:12-14)